Sun World Ba Na Hills

 Getting to Sun World Ba Na Hills is an attraction in itself.
 A shuttle bus picks us up at the parking lot and then a 20-minute cable car ride is necessary to reach the actual park.
-The cable car leaves from a huge complex with shops and restaurants.
+The Ba Na Hills Cable Car leaves from a huge complex with shops and restaurants.
 It feels like a Vegas-style mall that was themed to Hoi An, a picturesque Vietnamese town.
 It all looks fantastic, but it comes with a hefty price tag.
 A ticket for Sun World Ba Na Hills costs 750,000 VND, approximately 30 euros.
 That’s low by European or American standards, but that’s quite an astronomical amount in Vietnam.

 Sun World Ba Na Hills isn’t an amusement park as we know it.
 It should rather be described as some kind of Instagram park.
 The entire resort is filled with photogenic locations.
 One of those locations is the French Village in Gothic style.
 It’s a bit fake and it lacks real rides, but local tourists seem to enjoy this simulated version of France a lot.
 The park also features a hill with Asian temples and these look considerably more authentic to me.
 But then again: you shouldn’t look for roller coasters or merry-go-rounds here.

-Although the French Village and the temple mountain don’t feature any roller coasters, Coaster-Count mentions a total of 4 coaster credits at Sun World Ba Na Hills.
+Although the French Village and the temple mountain don’t feature any roller coasters, Coaster-Count mentions a total of four coaster credits at Sun World Ba Na Hills.
 Unfortunately, the coaster god (should I call him Coaster Buddha?) isn’t exactly in a good mood today.
 The park has four Alpine Coasters and none of them are operating.
 Two of them are currently under annual maintenance, the other two remain closed due to fog.
 I have to admit that an Alpine Coaster isn’t my favourite attraction type, but I really hoped to get some new credits at this park.
 So look what you’ve done, Coaster Buddha… no Vietnamese roller coasters for Glenn today.

+Those Alpine Coasters are outdoors, but most other rides can be found in an indoor area called Fantasy Park.
+The eye-catcher is a free fall tower that cuts through the 3-storey building, but there’s more.
 As a dark ride lover, my eye is caught by an attraction called Back to Jurassic.
 I expect some kind of dark ride through primeval scenes, but unfortunately it turns out to be just a walk-through.
 Although the doom buggies are missing and lighting is rather unsubtle, Back to Jurassic isn’t bad at all.
 The highlight of Fantasy Park, however, is Adventure to the Center of the Earth on the lower floor.
 The name reminds me of a world-class ride at Tokyo DisneySea, but obviously this Vietnamese version isn’t on the same level.
 The ride vehicles look like they belong on a fairground and the station is very simple.
-Besides, theming isn’t consistent: this attraction combines zombies, the wild west and carnivorous plants.
+Besides, theming isn’t consistent: this attraction features zombies, the wild west and carnivorous plants.